-Diffie-Hellman + SHACAL Encryption Pinocchio efficiently supports group operations in $\mathbb{Z}p^$ , where p is a 254-bit prime corresponding to the BN family of "pairing-friendly" elliptic curves.
+Diffie-Hellman + SHACAL Encryption Pinocchio efficiently supports group operations in \mathbb{Z}p^ , where p is a 254-bit prime corresponding to the BN family of "pairing-friendly" elliptic curves.
 Unfortunately, the order of this group, p-1, is not prime, nor was p constructed so that p-1 has a large prime factor.
-Therefore, taking inspiration from "Pinocchio-Coin" [12], we do our public key operations in a prime-order subgroup of the Galois extension field $\mathbb{F}{p^{\mu}}$ , where we have chosen $\mu = 4$ such that $p^{\mu}$ is over 1000 bits, and $\mathbb{F}{p^{\mu}}$ has a subgroup of prime-order $q \approx 501$ bits.
+Therefore, taking inspiration from "Pinocchio-Coin" [11], we do our public key operations in a prime-order subgroup of the Galois extension field $\mathbb{F}{p^{\mu}}$, where we have chosen $\mu = 4$ such that p^{μ} is over 1000 bits, and $\mathbb{F}{p^{\mu}}$ has a subgroup of prime-order $q \approx 501$ bits.

-Our encryption scheme is a variant of DHIES [2], except we replace the symmetric-key encryption component AES with SHACAL [18] (i.e. SHA-1 used as a block cipher) since SHA-1 has a relatively efficient implementation in Pinocchio.
-Note that the known attacks on SHACAL-1 [13] require an adaptive distinguisher to ask for multiple encryptions under a single key, whereas in our setting an encryption key is used one time only, and therefore is not vulnerable to this attack.
+Our encryption scheme is a variant of DHIES [1], except we replace the symmetric-key encryption component AES with SHACAL [17] (i.e. SHA-1 used as a block cipher) since SHA-1 has a relatively efficient implementation in Pinocchio.
+Note that the known attacks on SHACAL-1 [12] require an adaptive distinguisher to ask for multiple encryptions under a single key, whereas in our setting an encryption key is used one time only, and therefore is not vulnerable to this attack.

 Statement-level parallelism using HMAC commitments.
-The GGPR scheme underlying Pinocchio is in fact stronger than a NIZK; it is also succinct (i.e., a SNARK), meaning that the cost of verifying a proof is independent of the size of the circuit.
+The GGPR scheme underlying Pinocchio is in fact stronger than a NIZK; it is also succinct (i.e., a SNARK). meaning that the cost of verifying a proof is independent of the size of the circuit.
 However, the prover overhead grows superlinearly in the size of the circuit.
-Additionally, although the GGPR scheme is largely parallelizable, the current Pinocchio implementation does not take advantage of this.
-Therefore, we take the approach of decomposing the overall NP statement into several smaller sub-statements, for which all the proofs may be computed separately.
+Additionally, although the GGPR scheme is largely parallelizable, 7 the current Pinocchio implementation does not take advantage of this.
+Therefore, we take the approach of decomposing the decomposed the overall NP statement into several smaller sub-statements, for which all the proofs may be computed separately.
 In particular, we produce two types of statements.
-The first type of statement (Type I statements) processes a portion (C layers at a time) of one of the q+q' Merkle tree branches, and checks that they are encrypted properly; $(q+q') \left\lceil \frac{h}{C} \right\rceil$ of these statements must be proven.
-The Type II statement (of which we require only one instance) performs the public-key operation, checks the winning condition of the puzzle solution, and checks that the q' chosen tree indices are a subset of the 4q' selected based on the attribution message.
+The first type of statement (Type I statements) processes a portion (C layers at a time) of one of the q + q'Merkle tree branches, and checks that they are encrypted properly; $(q+q') \lceil \frac{h}{C} \rceil$ of these statements must be proven.
+The Type II statement (of which we require only one instance) performs the public-key operation, checks the winning condition of the puzzle solution, and checks that the q'chosen tree indices are a subset of the 4q' selected based on the attribution message.
 For every variable shared between substatements, we add to the substatements a SHA-based HMAC commitment.
-In total, the ticket thus consists of $(q + q') \left\lceil \frac{h}{C} \right\rceil + 2$ 160-bit HMAC tags, (q+q')(h+1) 160-bit SHACAL ciphertexts, and one 1024-bit Diffie-Hellman group element.
+In total, the ticket thus consists of $(q+q')\left[\frac{h}{C}\right] + 2$ 160-bit HMAC tags, (q+q')(h+1) 160bit SHACAL ciphertexts, and one 1024-bit Diffie-Hellman group element.

 Performance results.
 The prover and verifier costs for our strongly-nonoutsourceable implementation are presented in Table 1.
 Each of the top rows corresponds to a different setting of the parameter C, the number of 160-bit blocks (of the underlying ticket) checked by each substatement.
 The total number of substatements required (#) is reported along with computing time per circuit for the prover and verifier.
 We also report the total verification time over all the statements, as well as the total proof size.
-The bottom row is for the second type of statement, which does not depend on C. Due to the longer time required to compute these proofs, the quantities reported are averaged over only three trials.
+The bottom row is for the second type of statement, which does not depend on C.